 Breast Implant Placement

-Implant placement beneath the muscle of the chest offers a few advantages over placement beneath the breast tissue only.
+Breast implant placement beneath the muscle of the chest offers a few advantages over placement beneath the breast tissue only.
 These include reduced risk of capsular contracture (post-operative tightening around the implant) and less interference with mammogram examinations.
-Possible disadvantages include need for drainage tubes and elevated pain in the first few days following surgery.
+Possible disadvantages include the need for drainage tubes and elevated pain in the first few days following surgery.
 Dr. Rhee will help you decide which option may be best for you.

-For a few days, most patients will feel tired and sore, but many return to work in a week.
+For a few days, most patients will feel tired and sore, but most return to work in a week.
 Dr. Rhee will remove stitches in a week to 10 days.
-During the first few weeks postoperative pain, swelling and sensitivity will diminish.
+During the first few weeks postoperative pain, swelling, and sensitivity will diminish.
 Scars begin to fade in a few months.